New Mexico ‘ordering’ 6.5 billion gallons of water from Jicarilla Apache Nation

 “The Colorado River is in an unprecedented crisis,” Celene Hawkins, the Colorado River tribal partnerships program director for The Nature Conservancy said in a press release.
 “Communities must proactively work together, focusing on water conservation and management.
 This project is a step toward those goals, and we are thrilled to be a part of this great partnership.”

 KRQE News 13 reached out to the Interstate Stream Commission to learn how much New Mexico will pay to lease the water.
-The details, including payment, are likely still in the works, spokesperson Maggie Fitzgerald says.

-Note: *Editor’s Note: This story has been updated to include the price of the water lease.
+Spokesperson Maggie Fitzgerald says that if the full 6.5 billion gallons is leased for 2023, it will cost New Mexico $1.76 million – that’s $88 per acre-foot for 20,000 acre-feet.
+If New Mexico ends up leasing less, the per-acre-foot price could change.